New Zealand Diploma in Construction

 What can I expect out of this qualification?

-This qualification is for people wishing to work as construction managers or quantity surveyors, and also provides recognition of knowledge and skills for those already working in the roles.
+This qualification is targeted at people intending to work as assistant construction managers or assistant quantity surveyors on construction projects, and also provides recognition of knowledge and skills for those already working in the roles.

-The strands acknowledge the different knowledge and skills involved in either construction management or quantity surveying, and allows the development of skills specific to enable people to work in either of these professions.
+The strands recognise the specific knowledge and skills involved in either construction management or quantity surveying.

 Key Information for Students